-Where, BF_S is student's consumption final demand attributable to Scottish Government student support17, OF_S is students' exogenous final demand for consumption from other sources, M_S is the output multiplier for students' consumption expenditures and M_P is the output multiplier for the public sector.
+Where, $BF_S$ is student's consumption final demand attributable to Scottish Government student support, $OF_S$ is students' exogenous final demand for consumption from other sources, $M_S$ is the output multiplier for students' consumption expenditures and $M_P$ is the output multiplier for the public sector.

-17 A part of Welsh students' expenditures is funded by student support grants provided by the Welsh Assembly Government.
+$^{16}$ A part of English students' expenditures is funded by student support grants provided by the government.
 For details see Appendix.

-When students' consumption expenditures are analysed in this way the results are qualitatively different from those for the HEIs' institutional expenditures.
-Primarily due to the strong direct import component of students' consumption expenditures the output multiplier is smaller than for public sector expenditure per se.
-In this case the Welsh Assembly Government gets a smaller demand stimulus for expenditures on student support than on other public expenditures on average.
-In this case the switching impact is negative, whereas it is positive for HEIs' institutional expenditures.
-The impact of students' consumption expenditures in Table 5 below.
+When students' consumption expenditures are analysed in this way the results are, in the case of London, similar to those for the HEIs' institutional expenditures (though the same is not true of other regions, where the switching to HEIs expands demand).
+Primarily due to the strong direct import component of students' consumption expenditures the output multiplier is smaller than for public sector expenditure per se (as is also true for Northern Ireland, Wales and Scotland).
+In this case England gets a smaller demand stimulus for public funding of student support than on other public expenditures on average.
+In this case the switching impact is negative, as it is for HEIs' institutional expenditures in the case of London.
+The impact of students' consumption expenditures has been combined with the impacts of HEIs institutional expenditures in Table 5 below.